rmshimomura/rmshimomura/README.md

 Some info:

-- 🔭 Current on the fifth semester of Computer Science
+- 🔭 Current on the sixth semester of Computer Science
 - 🌱 Studying C language, Java, Python and NodeJS
 - 📫 Contact: shimomura.rodrigo@uel.br